wybo/agentbase/README.md

 * npm run watch - process files when they change.
 * npm run all - compile & minify all code, create docs.
 Done before git add to insure everything is ready for git.
 * npm run git-diff - diff all source and related files.
 Good for creating complete commit comments.
 You may want to pipe this into your editor.
-* npm run git-prep - in master, invokes "cake all", git add ., git status.
+* npm run git-prep - in master, invokes "gulp all", git add ., git status.
 Used prior to commiting, stages all files.
 Remember to git rm any files that are removed so that remote correctly sync'ed.
 * npm run git-commit - in master, commit locally and push to github
 * npm run git-pages - checkout gh-pages branch, merge master, push to github, change back to master.